Student Code of Conduct and Disciplinary Procedures

-Complaints regarding alleged violations of campus policies, by a student club(s) or organization should be directed to the Office of Student Affairs.
+Complaints regarding alleged violations of campus policies, by a student club(s) or organization should be directed to the Dean of Students Office in Siemens Hall 211.
 Complaints must be submitted in writing within sixty calendar days of the alleged infraction and include a specific, detailed description of the grounds of the complaint including names, dates, places, times and other information necessary for complete understanding.
 A complaint is not necessary for the Clubs Coordinator to determine that an investigation should be initiated.
 ANY COMPLAINTS ALLEGING VIOLATIONS OF THE STUDENT CODE OF CONDUCT, DISCRIMINATION OR HAZING SHALL BE IMMEDIATELY REFERRED TO THE DEAN OF STUDENTS.

 - Step 1: A complaint is filed with Student Affairs or information is obtained from the Clubs & Activities Coordinator

 - Step 2: The Clubs and Activities Coordinator, when appropriate, conducts an investigation.

 - Step 3: The Clubs and Activities Coordinator (or designee) may hold a conference with the officers of the club(s) charged.
 If a resolution is reached during the conference and the club(s) charged accepts the recommended sanction stated in the conference, the resolution and recommended sanction are put in writing, signed by the club(s), and approved by the Associate Dean of Students.
 This ends the proceedings.
 If a resolution is not reached during the conference, proceed to Step 4.